STATGRAPH: Effective In-vehicle Intrusion Detection via Multi-view Statistical Graph Learning: Background

+\textit{1) Fabrication Attacks}: An adversary compromises an ECU and injects malicious messages with forged IDs and data fields into the CAN bus.
+This is a common and straightforward attack, easily executed.
+Despite this, all legitimate ECUs remain active, transmitting their original data.
+Fabrication attacks increase CAN bus traffic, leading to dynamic and distributed changes in communication behavior.
+Examples include Denial of Service (DoS) attacks, fuzzy attacks, and targeted ID attacks.

-Launching the suspension attack, only needs a weakly compromised ECU.
-The adversary's purpose only needs to prevent the weakly compromised ECU from message transmission.
-This attack affects the performance of various other ECUs that utilize some information from weakly compromised ECU to function properly.
-As a result, suspension attacks can casue damage to not only weakly compromised ECU itself, but also other receiver ECUs.
+\textit{2) Suspension Attacks}: In this type of attacks, legitimate ECUs can be disabled by an adversary.
+Specifically, the targeted ECU is weakly compromised and no longer able to send messages, affecting the ability of other ECUs to use some of the information from the targeted ECU to function properly.
+As a result, suspension attacks can cause damage to not only weakly compromised ECU itself, but also other receiver ECUs.